yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

 These folder contains three files as reference for sso implementation:
     * `showUserInfo`: This implements a function to get user info with SSO token.
 You can follow this method and create your own method that requires SSO token.
     * `ssoDialog`: This creates a [ComponentDialog](https://docs.microsoft.com/en-us/javascript/api/botbuilder-dialogs/componentdialog?view=botbuilder-ts-latest) that used for SSO.
-    * `teamsSsoBot`: This create a [TeamsActivityHandler](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.teams.teamsactivityhandler?view=botbuilder-dotnet-stable) with `ssoDialog` and add `showUserInfo` as a command that can be triggered.
+    * `teamsSsoBot`: This create a [TeamsActivityHandler](https://docs.microsoft.com/en-us/javascript/api/botbuilder/teamsactivityhandler?view=botbuilder-ts-latest) with `ssoDialog` and add `showUserInfo` as a command that can be triggered.

-1. Register your own command with `addCommand` in this file.
+1. (Optional) Follow the code sample and register your own command with `addCommand` in this file.
 1. Execute the following commands under `bot/`: `npm install isomorphic-fetch`
+1. Execute the following commands under `bot/`: `npm install copyfiles` and replace following line in package.json:
+    ```
+    "build": "tsc --build",
+    ```
+    with:
+    ```
+    "build": "tsc --build && copyfiles public/*.html lib/",
+    ```
+    By doing this, the HTML pages used for auth redirect will be copied when building this bot project.
 1. After adding the following files, you need to create a new `teamsSsoBot` instance in `bot/src/index` file.
 Please replace the following code:
     ```